Higher Education Leading the Way in Identity Management

 Meanwhile, the sector is inherently prone to security concerns.
 A recent report showed that 1,327 data breaches in the education sector had resulted in the exposure of 24.5 million records since 2005, with higher education accounting for three-quarters of the incidents.
 In one of the attacks, hackers compromised data in eight universities in the US, Canada, and the UK by launching ransomware.
 In a different incident, Burnaby-based Simon Fraser University alerted students and staff that cybercriminals breached data containing their personal information.

-As active supporters of the higher education community, KeyData and Sailpoint sponsored CANHEIT 2021 May 31-June 4, 2021.
-CANHEIT 2021 is the largest virtual gathering of Canadian higher education IT leaders from universities, colleges, technical and institutes, and security was a key topic for the 5-day event.
+As active supporters of the higher education community, KeyData and SailPoint sponsored CANHEIT 2021 last week.
+CANHEIT 2021 is the largest virtual gathering of Canadian higher education IT leaders from universities, colleges, technical institutes, and security was a key topic for the 5-day event.

 Outsource IAM Solutions for Best Outcomes